Azure/autorest.typescript/test/integration/generated/bodyDateTime/README.md

 ### BodyDateTimeClient

-`BodyDateTimeClient` is the primary interface for developers using the BodyDateTimeClient library.
+`BodyDateTimeClient` is the primary interface for developers using the BodyDateTime client library.
 Explore the methods on this client object to understand the different features of the BodyDateTime service that you can access.